Yeshi341/Kings-County-House-Prices-Prediction/README.md

 ## Data
 The data used in this project is based on the following 21 key descriptions of houses sold in Kings County of Seattle, Washington.
+Data can be found on kaggle at this [link](https://www.kaggle.com/harlfoxem/housesalesprediction)

 * **id** - unique ID for a house
 * **date** - Date day house was sold